WEBSITE LEGAL NOTICES

 This website, works in accordance to the countries laws it was developed in, we provide you with this website under the terms of service set out in our terms of service.
 It is not this websites purpose to link to such websites that contain explicit offensive material, if we should find that anyone has linked to this website from such a website we will take legal action.
 We do not endorse pornography or violence, racialist content of any kind, anyone found using our forum to promote hostility, hate, anti Semitism, or any other kind of discrimination or segregation towards others is strictly prohibited.
 Anyone found to be spreading hate towards anyone in the forum will be barred and we will take the appropriate action.
 Anyone promoting hate towards Coco Quinn herself will be barred and the appropriate action will be taken.

 Our site is not intended for an adult audience only, as in inappropriate content that is explicit.
-Although, this website is suitable for ages 13 ~ 18 and over, we do not want our site to be associated with 18+ content websites that contain inappropriate explicit content.
+Although, this website is suitable for ages 14 ~ adult, we do not want our site to be associated with 18+ content websites that contain inappropriate explicit content.
 If we find that any website links to ours that is 18 and over with explicit encrypted content, we will take the appropriate action.
 Legal Action.

 This website is updated regularly we consult with Ofcom's guidelines and The online safety act 2023.